bspeice/au-packages/tuxguitar/ReadMe.md

 ﻿## TuxGuitar

-TuxGuitar is a free, open source tablature editor.
+TuxGuitar is a free, open source multitrack tablature editor.
 With TuxGuitar, you will be able to compose music using the following features:

 * Tablature editor
 * Score Viewer